-To the casual learner (or the person who is trying to improve their life), understanding your learning style can help you find the best way to learn new information.
-There are seven different learning styles and everybody uses a little of each one (on a sliding scale).
+To the casual learner, understanding your learning style can help you find the best way to learn new information.
+There are seven different learning styles, and everybody uses a little of each one (on a sliding scale).

 The 7 Learning Styles